 Miniaturize it and make it in a muffin tin and I am sold!

-Easy Taco Salad Cups take a page out of my all-time fave appetizer playbook: swap tortilla shells for wonton cups.
+Easy Taco Cups take a page out of my all-time fave appetizer playbook: swap tortilla shells for wonton cups.

 The wontons provide the party-perfect size for serving, while also maintaining that necessary crunch of a classic taco bowl.